vargovargo/professional/TheCity.md

 + 3.5 Billion - The number of urban residents on earth after 100 centuries of the practice

+Using the 2008 milestone (*50%*) to discuss global urbanization gives us a touchstone for where we, as a species, are on this trajectory, but does not provide any guidance about potential actions to change it.

 		___TOKYO___

 + 5 Billion - the number of new urban residents expected in the next century (60M/yr  OR  1+M every week)